-Treatments for primary sclerosing cholangitis focus on reducing signs and symptoms of the disease as it progresses.
-Primary sclerosing cholangitis progresses slowly, but it usually ends in liver failure and the need for a liver transplant.
-Many medications have been studied in people with primary sclerosing cholangitis, but so far none has been proved to slow or reverse the liver damage associated with this disease.
+Treatments for primary sclerosing cholangitis focus on managing complications and monitoring liver damage.
+Many medications have been studied in people with primary sclerosing cholangitis, but so far none have been found to slow or reverse the liver damage associated with this disease.

 Treatment for itching

 Antihistamines, such as diphenhydramine (Benadryl, Diphenhist, others) and loratadine (Alavert, Claritin, others), are commonly used to reduce itching from insect bites or contact dermatitis.
 Whether these medications are effective in primary sclerosing cholangitis, though, is unknown.
 Antihistamines may worsen the liver disease symptoms of dry eyes and dry mouth.
 On the other hand, antihistamines can help with sleep if itching keeps you awake.

 Medications that bind to bile acids — the substances thought to cause itching in liver disease — are the first line treatment for itching in primary sclerosing cholangitis.

 If you have trouble tolerating a bile acid-binding drug or if it doesn't help, your doctor may prescribe rifampin (Rifadin, Rimactane, others), an antibacterial drug.
 Exactly how rifampin reduces itching is unknown, but it may block the brain's response to itch-inducing chemicals in your circulation.
 Itching related to liver disease may also respond to opioid antagonist drugs, such as naltrexone.
 Like rifampin, these drugs seem to reduce the itch sensation by acting on your brain.

 Treatment for infections